 - Sweetener: I like to use a little sweetener like honey or maple syrup.
 Eliminate this if making savory crepes.

-How to Make Crepes from Scratch – Step by Step Instructions
+How to Make Crepes from Scratch – Step-by-Step Instructions

 - Place all ingredients in a blender in the order listed and blend until you have a smooth batter.
 Use a spatula to scrape down the sides of the blender to ensure all of the flour is mixed into the batter.
 Let the batter rest for 30 minutes.You can either keep it in the blender or transfer it to a mixing bowl.